mlavelle2025/mlavelle2025/README.md

 When I'm on my phone the symptoms may subside, but as soon as I interact with devices on other networks such as home broadband ( eg watch TV), my symptoms escalate massively.
 I have a feeling that my activity on my phone is being monitored and that someone is enjoying watching what I'm doing on this compromised phone.

-## I believe I'm being targeted by my psychopathic cousin Judi,
+## I believe I'm being targeted by my psychopathic cousin Judi, her psychopathic mother Patricia, and the psychopath Elton John.

-She has been stalking me for years and seems to be obsessed with me.
-I believe that watching what I'm watching on the phone is part of this stalking, and that she is upset when i do anything she cannot monitor, and that's when I experience an increase in symptoms.
+They have been stalking me for years and seem to be obsessed with me.
+I believe that watching what I'm watching on the phone is part of this stalking, and that they are upset when i do anything they cannot monitor, and that's when I experience an increase in symptoms.
 I am currently unable to watch TV for more than a minute or two before the symptoms become too painful.